samtuga1/TUGA-MEALS/README.md

 🎯 More about javascript

-🎯 Learnt how to use useEffect to update some state in a component when its depndencies change
+🎯 Learnt how to use useEffect to update some state in a component when its dependencies change